 A Grant Agreement is part of the application process and the vehicle by which specific project funds are provided to grantees.
-Grantees have the ability to submit Grant Agreements utilizing an electronic signature.
-This method accelerates the approval process and its use is encouraged by OCDEL.
+Grantees can submit Grant Agreements utilizing an electronic signature.
+This method accelerates the approval process, and its use is encouraged by OCDEL.
 The Grant Agreement is comprised of the following: